Breword/tmux/Formats.md

 xxxbar
 ~~~~

-The third argument supports one flag: `i` which means the regular expression
+The third argument supports one flag, `i`, which means the regular expression
 should be case insensitive:

 ~~~~